Down to the wire: Florida races to prepare ahead of Irma's Fury

-South Florida's beaches were eerily bare Friday as residents swarmed hardware stores and waited on lines at gas stations as they prepared to flee Hurricane Irma's wrath.
+NAPLES, Fla. — Florida’s governor warned residents that time was running out to evacuate ahead of the expected catastrophic Hurricane Irma, and people swarmed hardware stores and waited in lines at gas stations as they prepared for the storm's wrath.

 Gov. Rick Scott urged residents in evacuation zones, including more than a half-million people in Miami-Dade County, to leave their homes as the Category 4 storm with its 155-mph winds lurched closer.
-In total, about 1.4 million people across Florida and Georgia, which is also in the cross hairs, were ordered to evacuate.
+About 5.6 million people in Florida — more than one quarter of the state's population — were ordered to evacuate and another 540,000 were told to leave the Georgia coast.

 "We are running out of time.
 The storm is almost here," Scott said at a news conference earlier Friday.
 "If you are in an evacuation zone, you need to go now.
 This is a catastrophic storm that our state has never seen."

-The utility has already pre-positioned equipment and workers to help bring electricity back up and running as fast as possible, but is expecting concrete poles to snap under the force of Irma's winds, Silagy said.

-"We're preparing for the worst.
-With these kinds of winds, we're not looking for restoration," he said.
-"In some parts of our territory, we will be looking at having to rebuild it."
+Related: Up to 9 Million Floridians Could Be Without Power After Irma, Some for Weeks

 The dire warnings come as forecasters said Irma still remains potent after weakening slightly from a Category 5.
-The National Hurricane Center said the storm could bring life-threatening surges of up to 10 to 12 feet in southwestern Florida, including the Florida Keys, and rainfall between 4 to 8 inches or more.
+The National Hurricane Center said the storm could bring life-threatening surges of up to 8 to 12 feet in parts of southwestern Florida.
+The Florida Keys and much of the Florida peninsula could see 8 to 15 inches of rain through Tuesday.

-Irma was about 380 miles southeast of Miami and brushing the Bahamas and Cuba as of 2 p.m.
-ET, with a potential landfall occurring in the Florida peninsula more likely Sunday morning.
+Irma was about 315 miles southeast of Miami and was moving over the north coast of Cuba as of 8 p.m.
+ET, and is forecast to be near the Florida Keys and southern Florida peninsula by Sunday morning, the National Hurricane Center said.

 One shelter in southwest Miami-Dade was already at its maximum capacity of 2,400 people just a few hours after opening, reported NBC Miami.